 |Gerontological Advanced Practice Nurses Association (GAPNA) member||$340|

-Hold a current, active RN license in a state or territory of the United States or hold the professional, legally recognized equivalent in another country.
+Hold a current, active RN license in a state or territory of the United States or hold the professional, legally recognized equivalent in another country

 Master’s, Post-graduate certificate, or Doctor of Nursing Practice (DNP)

-Three separate, comprehensive graduate-level courses in:
+Three separate, comprehensive, graduate-level APRN Core courses in:”